doublecloud/terraform-doublecloud-examples/dc_kinesis_clickhouse_transfer/README.md

 For testing purposes, you can use the AwsCli to insert data into the kinesis stream.
 This only requires having AwsCli installed.
 In addition to the previous step, AWS profile is required to be authenticated and has permissions to create Kinesis stream and insert in kinesis.
 For production use cases, you should consider setting up networking access via [this](https://double.cloud/docs/en/vpc/connect-dc-to-aws) guide.

+The following example will result in a tabled called TERRAFORM_TEST_STREAM_1_unparsed due to the data not matching the schema defined in the transfer:
 ```shell
 aws kinesis put-record \
 --stream-name TERRAFORM_TEST_STREAM_1 \